 He’s just fat and silly now that he’s replaced by Al Milgrom.

 Milgrom drew just about every Marvel title at some point in the 1970s-1980s, and I’ve never liked his work.
 Anyway, at least the scripts are good.

-Mar-Vell is trying to track down the Lunatic Legion, who are the ones who sent the Living Laser robot to kill Rick Jones last issue, and Ant-Man tells him that their hideout is on the moon.
+Mar-Vell is trying to track down the Lunatic Legion, who are the ones who sent the Living Laser robot to kill Rick Jones last issue, and Hank Pym Ant-Man tells him that their hideout is on the moon.
 I don’t think Hank Pym is kidding, but this is clearly ridiculous.
 But rather than question Pym’s facts, Mar-Vell takes a trip up to the moon where The Watcher tries to make good on his threat to kill the Captain.
 Turns out, the Lunatic Legion are actually a bunch of Kree and they are in fact based on the moon.
 They want to kill Captain Marvel because they are racial purists and Mar-Vell is part human.

 Marvel managed to work racism into every book on the market back then.
-They were like the Tumblr of their time.

 After beating the Kree, Uatu is repentant about breaking his non-interference oath and tries to kill himself.
 Seriously.

-Anyway, apparently the gun doesn’t work and some other Watchers show up and take him to stand trial.
+Anyway, the gun doesn’t work and some other Watchers show up and take him to stand trial.

 Creators: Steve Englehart (script) and Jim Starlin (#36), Al Milgrom (#37-39)